 How To Improve Construction Cash Flow

-Below are ways to improve the cash flow in your business.
+Below are ways to improve the cash flow of your business.

-Materials financing companies, like Billd, cover upfront material costs so you can focus on what you do best.
+Materials financing companies cover upfront material costs so you can focus on what you do best.
 It’s as simple as enrolling and ordering materials from the supplier.
-Billd foots the bill for you and collects payment within 120 days.

 A business line of credit is a pool of cash that you can draw from on an as-needed basis.
 Any time you’re in a financial crunch, you can make a withdrawal to avoid depleting your company’s reserves.
 Even better, it works like a credit card, so you can pay back what you borrow, and the funds will be available for you to use again.

 Offer slight discounts to customers who pay invoices early.
-You’ll bring in less cash, but it beats delayed payments that could result in cash flow issues if you’re awaiting payment to fund costs for another upcoming project.
+Of course, you’ll bring in less cash, but it beats delayed payments that could result in cash flow issues if you’re awaiting payment to fund costs for another upcoming project.
+On average, construction companies offer a two percent to five percent discount for early payments.

 Do you already have a system in place to adequately assess inventory needs for your construction company?
 While it may be tempting to stock up on materials that you know you’ll need at some point, purchasing excessive amounts of inventory can place a dent in your cash reserves.